-The ‘how to get started’ introduction letter that is posted on the website is a good guide to helping you know the procedure and timeframe that you will need to undertake in establishing this ministry.
+The ‘getting started’ introduction letter that is posted on the website is a good guide to helping you know the procedure and timeframe that you will need to undertake in establishing this ministry.

-It is important to have an advisory board whose main role is to oversee and be responsible for the running of the programs and to implement the correct Policies and Procedures.
-This board will also be the support network for the co-ordinators and facilitators who may need assistance in how to deal with challenging participants or difficult scenarios that might come up from time to time.
+It is important to have a group of people whose main role is to oversee and be responsible for the running of the programs and to implement the correct Policies and Procedures.
+This group will also be the support network for the co-ordinators and facilitators who may need assistance in dealing with challenging participants or difficult scenarios that might come up from time to time.

 Members of the team could be a church Pastor, the Lifekeys co-ordinator, a counsellor, teacher, doctor, nurse, and anyone with people helping skills.
-Usually your Planning and Supervision Team need only consist of 3 –5 people but would be advisable to have some with professional qualifications if possible.
+Usually your Planning and Supervision Team need only consist of 3 –5 people but it would be advisable to have some with professional qualifications if possible.

 The training of potential facilitators is of the utmost importance in preparing them for the role that they will exercise in the small group time.
-The training will benefit the facilitator by helping them to competently and confidently lead a small group of people.
-Not only does the training help the facilitator to know how to handle sensitive issues that can come up during the group time, it also gives them the basis for understanding that wounded people need a safe place to share and process their ‘stuff’.
-The Facilitator Training was designed specifically with the Lifekeys model in mind.
+The training will benefit the facilitators by helping them to competently and confidently lead a small group of people.
+Not only does the training help the facilitators to know how to handle sensitive issues that can come up during the group time; it also gives them the basis for understanding that people need a safe place to share and process their ‘stuff’.
+The Small Group Leader & Facilitator Training was designed specifically with the Lifekeys model in mind.
 This training is also applicable for running other kinds of small groups.

 Six to eight participants is the maximum number we suggest along with two facilitators per group.
 Any more than this number will hinder the opportunity for each member to have adequate time to share.

 Yes, before attempting to open the doors of Lifekeys Ministry to people from the wider church or community, it is important for the trainee facilitator to experience a Careforce Lifekeys program as a participant.
-This will help to further their own healing and to give them more experience of the small group time.
+This will help to further their own growth and give them more experience of the small group time.
 Search for Life is our recommended program for the trainee to participate in.
 We realise start up churches may not be able do a program first so we suggest to do the training then follow this with Search for Life and share the facilitating around.

 You may be surprised who turns out to be a good facilitator.
-They don’t have to be able to teach, that’s not their role but they do need to be able to lead discussion and keep the group working.
+They don’t have to be able to teach, that’s not their role, but they do need to be able to lead discussion and keep the group working.
 Look around your church and invite anyone who cares about, and connects well with people.
-It can help if the person has a professional or social work background – although that isn’t a guarantee that a person will facilitate well.
-Allow people to enrol for the Facilitator Training course and assess their readiness at the end of the training process.
+It can also help to invite those with a professional or social work background – although this isn’t always a guarantee that a person will facilitate well.
+Also allow people to self- select and enrol for the Small Group Leader & Facilitator Training course, letting them know you will assess their readiness at the end of the training process.

-10. We are a small church or non for profit organisation and have limited resources, can we photocopy manuals?
+We are a small church or not for profit organisation and have limited resources - can we photocopy manuals?

-No you cannot photocopy any Lifekeys materials unless with the expressed permission from Lifekeys and only in certain and unique circumstances.
-Fund raising or sponsorship is encouraged and the charging of participants to do the courses is the preferred way to fund the cost of manuals.
+No, you cannot photocopy any Lifekeys materials unless with the expressed permission from Careforce Lifekeys.
+We encourage fund raising or sponsorship for those needing financial help.
+Charging participants to do the courses is the preferred way to fund the cost of manuals.
 Careforce Lifekeys relies on the sale of manuals to maintain financial viability as it has no external means of funding.

-All ordering is now being done via our Lifekeys website which allows for resources to be purchased and paid for with no fuss or room for error.
-The order comes directly to our accounts area and then forwarded to our warehouse for despatching.
+Most ordering is done via our Lifekeys website which allows for resources to be purchased and paid for with no fuss or room for error.
+The order comes directly to our accounts area and is then forwarded to our warehouse for despatching.
 If you require assistance with the ordering process, please call the Lifekeys office: +61 3 9727 9638.

-How do I find a church nearby who is running a program that I would like to do?
+How do I find a church nearby which is running a program that I would like to do?

-Our Lifekeys website has a section called ‘Partner/Hub’ churches which shows churches that are endorsed by Lifekeys as being regular uses of our programs through the year.
-You can click on the link and go straight onto that churches website which should have scheduled, the programs that are on offer for the year.
+Our Lifekeys website has a section called ‘Partners’ that lists churches/organisations which are endorsed by Lifekeys as being regular users of our programs.
+You can click on the link and go straight to that church’s website, which should have scheduled the programs on offer for the year.
 There is also a section on our website called ‘Program Finder’ where you can search for courses in your local area.
 Still need help?
 Feel free to call the Lifekeys office to enquire about courses: +61 3 9727 9638.